tnatoli/Sonic_Daisy/rhythm_delay/README.md

 TO DO:
  - When a note is played and then the delays are engaged the note still repeats, this is unexpected behavior and should be corrected.
- - When runaway feedback is engaged the delays have a sharp edge to them.
-Can maybe get rid of this by ramping feedback slower to start with.
+ - runaway feedback for longer delay times seems to raise the noise floor up way too much

 -----
 This is set up to use the Terrarium hardware system from PedalPCB.